 5.1 COMMUNICATIONS BUS

 In order to communicate by using an RS485 bus, a differential bus transceiver was needed to convert the UART signal.
 The SN75176B was chosen as it has many advantages over numerous other differential bus transceivers.
-It acts as a half duplex RS485 device when connected to a RS485 bus, meaning it can only communicate one way at a time.
+It acts as a half-duplex RS485 device when connected to a RS485 bus, meaning it can only communicate one way at a time.
 This meets the requirements of the communication needs, in addition to only 2 wires plus a common ground being required for communication.
 To manage the half-duplex communications, each transceiver is data enabled and receive enable triggers to allow it to communicate and receive data only when needed, allowing the device in control to manage its communications better.
 In other words, when tasks are being performed and no communication is expected or needed, it can turn of its bus connection.
 This will allow for more reliable task execution.

 5.2 SERVO MOTOR

-In order to drive the roller version of the delivery mechanism, a appropriate servo motor was needed.
-The Hextronik 9g servo was selected, or any 9g servo equivalent (9g relates to the weight of the servo), as it is inexpensive at €2,42 [25].
+In order to drive the roller version of the delivery mechanism, an appropriate servo motor was needed.
+The Hextronik 9g servo was selected, or any 9g servo equivalent (9g relates to the weight of the servo), as it is inexpensive at €2,42.[25]
 It was capable of moving the rollers and was light and compact, making the overall design compact.
 Later on though it was decided to use a stronger and more reliable Corona DS-339, as it did not have the overshoot that was observed when testing the 9g servo.
 Although it is more expensive at €7,61, [25] it is more readily available at UCT.

 5.3 STEPPER MOTOR AND DRIVER

 Although a stepper motor was not used in any of the final builds, the design caters for a stepper motor for future development.
 The stepper motor the PCB was designed for is the NEMA 17.
 This stepper motor was chosen as it is a fairly commonly used stepper motor and popular in the 3D printing community.
-RepRap project [26], meaning trouble shooting potential problems, would be easier than when using another motor.
+RepRap project,[26] meaning trouble shooting potential problems, would be easier than when using another motor.

 The stepper motor driver chosen to be compatible with the Vending Machine is the A4988 Ramps board.
 The stepper motor driver is from the same community that popularized the NEMA 17.
 This means that the compatibility has been tested, making the two an ideal pair.